FloeDynHub/FloeDyn-documentation/source/First_Use.md

 ## Run simulation from an existing input file

 There exist, There exist, in “io” directory, input files ready to be used as initial conditions.
-The minimum requirement is to give a final time with the option '-t   <final time in second>'
+The minimum requirement is to give a final time with the option `-t   *final_time_in_second*`

 ***Example with one single big floe***
 ```
 build/FLOE -i io/intputs/in_single_big_floe.h5 -t 1000
 ```
-Here by default, the simulation is made with the mode  '--fmodes 1 1' which affect wind and currents from prescribed data (see paragraph below on TOPAZ data).
-We propose to begin with the mode '--fmodes 0 0' meaning no wind and no ocean currents.
+Here by default, the simulation is made with the mode  `--fmodes 1 1` which affect wind and currents from prescribed data (see paragraph below on TOPAZ data).
+We propose to begin with the mode `--fmodes 0 0` meaning no wind and no ocean currents.
 In this configuration, the floe will not move and previous command is equivalent to :
 ```
 build/FLOE -i io/intputs/in_single_big_floe.h5 --fmodes 0 0 -t 1000
 ```